This is the minimum Bedrock Linux-specific background required to manage a Bedrock Linux system.

 manwill display Void's

-If there are multiple instances of an executable Bedrock will select one by
+strata provide an executable Bedrock will select one by default in

-default in a given context.
-If there are hints it can pick up on for which one
+a given context.
+If there are hints it can pick up on for which one to use, it

 brl which can be used to query which